 Annabelle West holds a Bachelor of Arts from the University of New England (Armidale), with a double major in English Literature and French.
-She went on to complete a Diploma of Education (Primary) and now teaches French at a leading local boys’ school, having also been a general and specialist teacher of music and visual art at schools in the district, as well as in Sydney, Perth and Albury.
+She went on to complete a Diploma of Education (Primary).
+Annabelle has taught French at a leading private co-educational school in the Southern Highlands, and is currently a primary classroom teacher in the public education system.
+In the past she has also specialised in teaching music and visual art in the schools she has worked at.

 Annabelle was born in Mackay (Central Queensland, Australia), spending her childhood in Nigeria and Thailand before returning to Australia to attend school and university in Brisbane and Armidale.